nolanlawson/css-talk-2022/markdown.md

 Another thing to be aware of with invalidation: not all invalidations are created equal.
 In general, invalidating CSS rules is more expensive than invalidating DOM elements.
-In particular, when you insert new CSS rules at the global level, the browser (typically) recalculates all styles for every existing element on the page.
+In particular, when you insert new CSS rules at the global level, the browser may recalculate all styles for every existing element on the page.

 In [this benchmark](https://nolanlawson.com/2022/10/22/style-performance-and-concurrent-rendering/), I'm inserting `<style>` tags in each `rAF`, and you can see the style costs just steadily